1. Home

 What is Digital Design?

-Smartpedia: Digital design deals with the holistic creation of digital products, systems, services, processes or business models.
+Smartpedia: Digital design deals with the holistic creation and optimisation of digital products, system and services, processes and business models.

 Digital Design – Holistic Digital Creation